acadine-intelligence/acadine-network-vault/README.md

 #### More to follow

-- For now, this felt sufficient for me to release as an article out.
+- For now, this felt sufficient for me to release as an article.
 More to follow.